 Cabling – Work out if your new office already has the cabling and infrastructure you need, or if anything needs to be changed.
 For example, check that the office already has “structured cabling” as not everything runs off wifi and you don’t want lots of ethernet cables trailing everywhere.
 If there is no structured cabling, you have to factor that in to your costs.
 Most IT companies will have a technician they know and trust for structured cabling, so ask them for tips.

 Phones – Now could be the time to move to an internet-based phone system – where your staff won’t need to even be in the new office to take calls that go through to their desk.

 Internet – And the same goes for your internet connection; find the office on www.bt.com and check the broadband availability in the area.
-Don’t assume every office has an internet connection if they don’t and it’s a long and difficult process, it will really ruin the experience and create a lot of stress.
+Don’t assume every office has an internet connection because if they don’t getting it connect can be a long and difficult process.
 If the office already has broadband piped in are you happy with the current speeds, or could you benefit from an upgrade? https://www.drlogic.com/services/business-it-services/internet-broadband-wireless/

-It may be worth talking to your internet service provider to check your options, since they often offer low-cost introductory rates and deals but also bear in mind it’s much quicker for a company that provided internet for the last tenants to switch it over to new tenants, rather than going with a new company that has to do it all from scratch.
+It may be worth talking to your internet service provider to check your options, since they often offer low-cost introductory rates and deals.
+Also bear in mind it’s much quicker for a company that provided internet for the last tenants to switch it over to new tenants, rather than going with a new company that has to do it all from scratch.

 4. Do a thorough recon

 A detailed inspection of your new office is an essential part of planning a successful move.
 Understand where you’re moving to:

 Are you moving to a new office only for you and your company, you need to figure out who is going to provide you with internet and get them on the case from step one (BT, Virgin, etc).
 And don’t assume all providers go to all offices.

 Then consider how you’re going to get the internet connection to all of your devices.